stiofanEimeid/the-online-cookbook/README.md

 Recipe pages provide essential information about a recipe, an image of the recipe and links to pages of products that may help when following the recipe.

+### Pagination

+Search results are paginated, with a maximum of twelve results(recipes) displayed per page.
+Users can keep track of how many recipes are displayed by a highlighted page number and a counter that displays the range of recipes being currently viewed of the total returned recipes e.g. 13-24 of 32 recipes.

 ### Edit, Add and Delete Recipes

 Registered users may add recipes, update these recipes and finally delete the recipes.
 The add recipe and edit recipe pages consist of forms with spaces for essential information that will be displayed in individual recipe pages. registered users may dynamically add steps or ingredients up to a maximum of fifteen in each case.
 If users choose not to attach an image of the recipe to the form, a placeholder image will appear when the recipe's page is selected.